-- the conditions attached by ONR to the nuclear site licence granted under the Nuclear Installations Act 1965 (NIA65) (as amended); - the Energy Act 2013; - the Health and Safety at Work Act 1974 (HSWA74); - regulations made under HSWA74, for example the Ionising Radiations Regulations 2017 (IRR17) and the Management of Health and Safety at Work Regulations 1999 (MHSWR99); - The Nuclear Industry Security Regulations (NISR) 2003.
+- The conditions attached by ONR to the nuclear site licence granted under the Nuclear Installations Act 1965 (NIA65) (as amended); - The Energy Act 2013; - The Health and Safety at Work Act 1974 (HSWA74); and - Regulations made under HSWA74, for example the Ionising Radiations Regulations 2017 (IRR17) and the Management of Health and Safety at Work Regulations 1999 (MHSWR99). - Carriage of Dangerous Goods & Use of Transportable Pressure Equipment Regulations (CDG) 2009.

 The inspections entail monitoring licensee's actions on the site in relation to incidents, operations, maintenance, projects, modifications, safety case changes and any other matters that may affect safety.
-The licensee is required to make and implement adequate arrangements under conditions attached to the licence in order to ensure legal compliance.
+The licensee is required to make and implement adequate arrangements under the conditions attached to the licence in order to ensure legal compliance.
 Inspections seek to judge both the adequacy of these arrangements and their implementation.